fkrenn12/Dockerized-Web-Framework-for-IoT/.mosquitto/config/readme.md

 ⭐On localhost run script: x-generate_passwd.ps1
 ⭐On remote Linux Host run script: x-generate_passwd.sh

+# Change password for user
+Actually, the easiest way is to delete the user with x-delete_single_user.sh and then add the user again with x-add_single_user.sh using the new password.
 Mosquitto configuration manual: https://mosquitto.org/man/mosquitto-conf-5.html

 ## ✔️ Example for executing a command in the container terminal ✔️